 - If a defendant is incarcerated in the Federal Bureau of Prisons, further information may be obtained from the Bureau of Prisons web site at www.bop.gov.
 Click the "Inmate Locator" button, then search by the defendant's name.

-After charges are filed in a federal criminal case, Victim-Witness Coordinators provide certain services to victims and witnesses.
+After charges are filed in a federal criminal case, Victim and Witness Coordinators provide certain services to victims and witnesses.

 - Notify victims about public court proceedings such as arraignments, trial dates, plea hearings, trial outcomes and sentencing hearings.